extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 ### The power of subqueries

-Although powerful, subqueries can have a performance
+Although powerful, subqueries can have a performance impact.
+It' important to evaluate other options for selecting data from multiple tables.
+Joins are often more